jasonkeene/encode-image-app/README.rst

 ---

 1. Double click on EncodeImage.app
-2. Select Local as a image source.
+2. Select Local as an image source.
 3. Select one or more images to encode and click Open.
 4. The generated HTML file will be placed in the same directory as the image with the same name as the image.